drestauri/electrical-box-monitor/README.md

 If all goes well, you should see the electrical-box-monitor.jar code writing data and status messages over GMSEC once every second.

 # Anticipated Updates
+1. Switch this solution to use Python instead of Java
-1. Receive GMSEC commands to change it's configuration (TBD)
+2. Receive GMSEC commands to change it's configuration (TBD)
-2. Implement better error handling for data that doesn't exist or is incorrectly spelled
+3. Implement better error handling for data that doesn't exist or is incorrectly spelled
-3. Potentially will make the DataLogger more generic code to encourage reuse of that
+4. Potentially will make the DataLogger more generic code to encourage reuse of that
-4. Update code to send last Data point and Status every second regardless of whether new data is available
+5. Update code to send last Data point and Status every second regardless of whether new data is available

 # Contributing
 This is for a home project and while you're free to copy and modify to your liking, I will not be accepting contributions.